Hello Machine Bros!

 This is very useful because you can use different layer heights in the same model.

-For example, this letter “Y” with 60° inclination, we could print its base with a layer height of 0.3mm, and when we reach the inclined part of the model, we can lower the layer height to 0.12mm, so we won’t need supports, and won’t reduce the printing time compared to printing the whole model at 0.12mm.
+For example, for the letter “Y” with 60° inclination, we could 3D print its base with a layer height of 0.3mm, and when we reach the inclined part of the model, we can lower the layer height to 0.12mm, so we won’t need supports, and won’t reduce the printing time compared to printing the whole model at 0.12mm.

 Next, we are going to show you a video that explains how to do this.